Home

 How is my donation spent?

 Your donations are used in several ways, but always for the good of the dogs.
-No expenses are taken for admin fees; things like stamps, telephone bills, printing and stationery come from our own pockets.

 Unless a donation is specified as being for a particular dog or cause, it will be used towards the following:

 • Neutering and Vaccinating - Sometimes a rescue is unable to accept a dog unless it is vaccinated and neutered or spayed.
-On these occasions Rochdale Dog Rescue arranges this treatment at a cost of between £60-£70 per dog.
+On these occasions Rochdale Dog Rescue arranges this treatment at a cost of between £80-£150 per dog.
 This also applies to dogs being rehomed with our assistance from private homes, where they have not already been neutered, vaccinated, microchipped or wormed.

-• Veterinary Treatment for Poundies - At times we are made aware by the pound that a dog is in need of minor veterinary attention.
+• Veterinary Treatment for Poundies - At times we are made aware by the pound that a dog is in need of veterinary attention.
 This may prevent the dog being able to move on to rescue, and with the permission of the council holding responsibility, Rochdale Dog Rescue will arrange for treatment to give the dog the best chance of finding a rescue space.

 • Reimbursing Fosterers - Our foster carers open their hearts and homes freely, and never expect reimbursing.
 However, if a fosterer has incurred unexpected expenses (such as an ear infection or a special diet for a fostered dog) we offer them funds towards these costs.